olivierdagenais/cowboy-server/README.md

 ## Installing RancherOS

-Links
+### Links

 * [Installing and Running RancherOS](https://rancher.com/docs/os/v1.x/en/installation/)
 * [Installing to Disk](https://rancher.com/docs/os/v1.x/en/installation/server/install-to-disk/)

+### Create the Cloud-Config file

-First, we need a Cloud-Config file, mostly to bring in the SSH public key(s).
+First, we need a Cloud-Config file, mostly to bring in the SSH public key(s) for password-less authentication.

 1. Create a `cloud-config.yml` file with these lines: